hailemaryam/a2pServiceBackend/README.md

 ## Related Guides

 - REST resources for Hibernate ORM with Panache ([guide](https://quarkus.io/guides/rest-data-panache)): Generate Jakarta REST resources for your Hibernate Panache entities and repositories
+- REST ([guide](https://quarkus.io/guides/rest)): A Jakarta REST implementation utilizing build time processing and Vert.x.
+This extension is not compatible with the quarkus-resteasy extension, or any of the extensions that depend on it.
 - Messaging - RabbitMQ Connector ([guide](https://quarkus.io/guides/rabbitmq)): Connect to RabbitMQ with Reactive Messaging
 - REST Client ([guide](https://quarkus.io/guides/rest-client)): Call REST services
 - Messaging - Kafka Connector ([guide](https://quarkus.io/guides/kafka-getting-started)): Connect to Kafka with Reactive Messaging